NyCodeGHG/Nyper/README.md

 # Nyper

 This is a paper fork using [Paperweight](https://github.com/PaperMC/paperweight).
 Downloads are currently available via GitHub Actions.
-[Jenkins](https://ci.nycode.de) is WIP.
+Downloads are available on [TeamCity](https://ci.nycode.de).